 The common understanding is that freehold properties can be held indefinitely by the buyer, while 99-year leasehold properties will revert back to the state after the tenure ends.
 The 999-year leasehold properties also technically revert back to the state after the tenure ends.

-But if we take the 999-year leasehold tenure out of the picture, how do the freehold and 99-year leasehold tenures measure up against each other?
+But if we take the 999-year leasehold tenure out of the picture, how do the points in the freehold vs leasehold Singapore condo discussion stack up?

 1. Leasehold Duration

-The most obvious difference between freehold and leasehold condos is that freehold condos can be held in perpetuity while leasehold condos can only be held for as long as the lease is in effect.
+Between a freehold vs leasehold condo, the biggest difference is the former can be held in perpetuity while the latter can only be held for as long as the lease is in effect.
 In short, there’s a countdown timer that’s slowly ticking down for leasehold condos.
 This countdown timer could greatly affect the property’s market value.

 Freehold properties in Singapore are commonly thought of as being yours forever to pass down to generations to come.
 Consequently, they are perceived to and usually carry a higher market value/rental yield than their leasehold counterparts.